microsoft/dicom-server/docs/concepts/data-partitions.md

 ## Feature Enablement
 The data partitions feature can be enabled by setting the configuration key `DicomServer:Features:EnableDataPartitions` to `true` through your local [appsettings.json](../../src/Microsoft.Health.Dicom.Web/appsettings.json) file or host-specific options.

-Once enabled, this feature adds a new data partition resource, creates an initial partition named `Microsoft.Default`, and modifies the API surface of the DICOM server.
+Once enabled, the feature modifies the API surface of the DICOM server, and makes any previous data accessible under the `Microsoft.Default` partition.

-> *The data partition feature **cannot be disabled** once partitioned data is present - a `DataPartitionsFeatureCannotBeDisabledException` will be thrown at startup.*
+> *The data partition feature **cannot be disabled** if partitions other than `Microsoft.Default` are present - a `DataPartitionsFeatureCannotBeDisabledException` will be thrown at startup.*

 ## API Changes
 All following URIs assume an implicit DICOM service base URI.
 For example, the base URI of a DICOM server running locally would be `https://localhost:63838/`.
 Example requests for new and modified APIs can be found in the [data partition Postman collection](../resources/data-partition-feature.postman_collection.json).